 An unsecure website can have negative consequences for your page rank, website traffic and the amount of data a user is willing to share on your website.
 HTTPS is a security protocol that uses SSL 2048-bit encryption to protect a user’s connection to the website.
 This ensures that any data transmitted to a HTTPS secured website cannot be tracked or stolen, and that the data is not corrupted as it is transferred.

 Google takes website security very seriously.
 In January 2017, Google Chrome started marking pages that receive sensitive user input, such as passwords or credit card information, as “Not Secure,” if they are not running on HTTPS.
-In October, Google plans on expanding this practice to ALL pages that receive user input, including pages that contain Contact Us and Request for Quote forms.
+In October, Google expanded this practice to ALL pages that receive user input, including pages that contain Contact Us and Request for Quote forms.
 Pictured below is how a URL will be displayed after the changes are rolled out.

 Savvy users will immediately realize that they are putting their personal information at risk by submitting information to an unsecure website, and 84% of regular users said they would abandon a purchase if data was sent over an unsecure connection.
 As security becomes more of a concern for Google, these “Not Secure” markings may become more visible.

 You then have the question of security itself, which is a huge benefit, both for you and your users.
 Transmitting data over an unsecure connection puts your customers’ information at risk, leaving them open to identity theft and financial damage.

 Furthermore, if the loss of personal information can be traced back to your website, you can be found liable in a court of law, fined and ordered to pay damages.
 Needless to say, data breaches are disastrous for a company’s image.